mui/material-ui/pages/blog/2019-developer-survey-results.md

 - Good old CSS (+sass, less, etc): 24%
 - CSS Modules (+sass, less, etc): 16%
 - Emotion: 4%

+Traditional CSS users are still prevalent (24% + 16%).
+The components customization `classes` API was designed for these people.
+It's also why we allow the generation of deterministic class names (*MuiButton-root* instead of *jss113*).

+However, styled components is popular.
+We will work on better supporting it.

 ## Conclusion